sopherapps/scdb/docs/HOW_IT_WORKS.md

         - else go back to step 3.

-__Note: this uses a form of [separate chaining](https://www.geeksforgeeks.org/hashing-set-2-separate-chaining/) to handle hash collisions.__
+__Note: this uses a form of [separate chaining](https://www.geeksforgeeks.org/hashing-set-2-separate-chaining/) to handle hash collisions.
+Having multiple index blocks is a form of separate chaining__

 ##### Performance

-- This operation is O(k) where k is the `number_of_index_blocks`.
+- Time complexity: This operation is O(k) where k is the `number_of_index_blocks`.
-- The key-value entry is not expected to be copied as it will be consumed by this operation.
-About 4 4-byte integers are allocated on the stack.
+- Space complexity: This operation is O(kn+m) where n = key length, m = value length and k = `number_of_index_blocks`.
+  The key-value entry is copied into a contiguous byte array before insertion and if the hash for the given key already has keys associated with it, each will be allocated in memory thus `kn`.

 ##### Caveats